U.S. Department of Transportation

 Column (5) is the total of columns (1) through (4).
 In the Software application, these calculations take place automatically when data is entered in the columns.

 With the implementation of the new software application for data input, FHWA has developed a method of defining State categories, which often have unique names for exemption or refunds that actually fit into a general category.
 To assist in making State data more uniform and consistent, FHWA developed a pre-data entry process that requires the placement of specific items into a general framework.

-The general categories that FHWA has determined covers all situations are listed below.
-The text in the parentheses picks up many of the various States' specific items, or is provided to help illustrate the kinds of activities covered in that category.
+The general categories that FHWA has determined covers all situations of off-highway fuel use are listed below.
+The text in the parentheses picks up many of the various States’ specific items, or is provided to help illustrate the kinds of activities covered in that category.

 The new software will ask you to provide your State’s specific name for an item and ask you to put it into one of the categories listed above.
 It will also ask you to provide comments; FHWA will use these comments to review your selections and possibly suggest changes.